nginx-clojure/nginx-clojure.github.io/Configuration.md

 ### 2.5.2 Simple Dynamic Balancer By Nginx rewrite handler

-We can alos use this feature to complete a simple dynamic balancer , e.g.
+We can also  use this feature to complete a simple dynamic balancer , e.g.

 ```nginx